revaturelabs/Salesforce-Community-Heroku/README.md

+# Salesforce App

+This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.

-# Multiplayer quiz app built on Salesforce technology (player app)
+## Multiplayer quiz app built on Salesforce technology (player app)

 ℹ️ Please refer to the [quiz host app](https://github.com/fostive/quiz-host-app) for documentation.